 The Foundation organises solidarity visits to Laureates’ at risk to strengthen their position within their respective countries by advocating directly with the government, engaging with civil society representatives on the ground, or observing Laureates’ on trial.
 To date, we have undertaken solidarity visits in Brazil, Chad, India, Gaza, Russia, Turkey.

 The emergency protocols are a series of measures that the Foundation will take in case of a serious, acute and urgent threat to the life, health or liberty of a Laureate.
-These protocols have been agreed upon with several Laureates at risk.
-They list inter alia likely sources of possible threats to the Laureate, contact details of persons identified by the Laureate as the best sources of information regarding a possible emergency situation, persons to whom calls should be made and letters should be sent, and the series of initiatives that should be implemented within the first 24-48 hours after information regarding the emergency reaches the Foundation.
+They gather information and resources, as well as the series of initiatives that should be implemented within the first 24-48 hours after information regarding the emergency reaches the Foundation.